wp-plugins/loco-translate/readme.txt

 == Changelog ==

+= 1.4.5 =
+* Support for Domain Path tag
+* Added choice of location when language and package dirs both writable
+* Fixed bug extracting domain from file names
+* Fixed bug where child themes did not inherit file permission checks
+* Tested in WP 3.9.1

 = 1.4.4 =
 * Fixed bug in prefixing new PO files with text domain based on existing files